shoudek/deadworld/markdown/13_PoleFlip_Etaran_Searched.md

 <!-- .slide: data-background="#ffffff" -->
+# The Etaran Archipelago

-# The Etaran Archipelago is explored for a Weapon against the Undead
+The Etaran Archipelago is explored for a Weapon against the Undead

 **EVENT**